UntitledModGame/UntitledModGame.github.io/almost_done_cooking/genre_mapping.md

 To tell a compelling story, we need a lot of control.<br/>
 Unfortunetely... we forfeit a lot of our control as soon as we attempt to add emergent systems.

-This is why I advocate for (most) indie developers to forfeit story-based content, and instead focus on creating good systems.
+This is why I, personally, would advocate to forfiet story-based content, and instead focus on creating good systems.

 ----